thetrung/playground_lua/README.md

 ```
     function (n) return n * n end
 ```
-So it can be assigned into any variable or table :
+So it can be assigned into any variables :
 ```
     square = function (n) return n * n end
 ```